RLC Analyzer

 The simulator is available as a self-contained static bundle.

-The package includes simulator, documentation, license, and release metadata.
-No build step required.
+The package includes simulator, documentation, license, release notes, and release metadata.
+No build step is required.

 Official Docker Distribution